-The Council has reviewed how it can use Discretionary Housing Payments (DHP) to assist those who may be at risk of homelessness.
+The Council has worked to proactively use Discretionary Housing Payments (DHP) to deliver the best possible outcome and reduce the strain on the public purse, by preventing expensive and disruptive outcomes.
+This has included assisting those who may be at risk of homelessness.
 There has been some innovation in the use of DHPs.
-For example, someone living in social housing and in rent arrears due to having their housing benefit payments reduced due to living in a property that had a spare bedroom (and classed as being under-occupied) have had their rent arrears paid and been moved to a smaller property.
+For example, someone living in social housing and in rent arrears due to having their housing benefit payments reduced due to living in a property that had a spare bedroom (and classed as being under-occupied) have been supported in clearing their rent arrears and in moving to a smaller property.
 This freed up a property whilst reducing the possibility of future financial problems for the tenant.

 A pathway has been established with Criminal Justice partners that allows for the early notification of the release of offenders so that potential employment opportunities and other appropriate support can be identified.
+A key group at risk of homelessness.

-The Council is beginning to focus services around the need of the community.
-It is working in a multi-agency group alongside local residents in the Huntingdon North ward to identify those who are vulnerable and may become homeless.
+The Council is increasingly working to focus services around the need of the community, rather than traditional service delivery siloes in the Huntingdon North ward, all public service agencies are working alongside the community and voluntary groups to identify those who are vulnerable and may become homeless.
 The group is supporting a number of community groups with the intention that residents can develop and take responsibility for these initiatives themselves.